emperlium/lib-audio-m4b/README.md

 Takes a filename as the first argument.

-The second argument (optional) is a scalar that'll be used to push decoded PCM to.
+The second argument (optional) is the scalar that'll be used to push AAC frames to.

 ### get\_init\_sample()